apache/griffin/griffin-doc/measure/measure-configuration-guide/completeness.md

   ...

   "config": {
-    "expr": "zipcode is null OR city is null"
+    "expr": "zipcode is NOT null AND city is NOT null" }
-  }

   ...